spatie/laravel-paginateroute/README.md

 ```

-In your route's action you can just use laravel's regular pagination methods.
+In your route's action you can just use Laravel's regular pagination methods.

 ``` php
 // app/Http/Controllers/UsersController.php